muri11as/Tails-and-TUF/Metadata production/README.md

 			TARGETPASSWORD: Same as in repoconfig.txt && keyconfig.txt.
 			RELEASEPASSWORD: Same as in repoconfig.txt && keyconfig.txt.
 			TIMESTAMPPASSWORD: Same as in repoconfig.txt && keyconfig.txt.
+			STABLEPASSWORD: Same as in keyconfig.txt.
+			BETAPASSWORD: Same as in keyconfig.txt.
+			NIGHTLYPASSWORD: Same as in keyconfig.txt
 	6. Run setup.py
 		"python setup.py /path/to/setupconfig.txt"
 ========================================================================================================================